OneKeyHQ/documents/docs/Extension/02-API Reference/ethereum-provider.md

 ### ethereum.isMetaMask

 :::warning Note
 This property is non-standard.
-Non-MetaMask providers may also set this property to `true`.
+Non-OneKey providers may also set this property to `true`.
 :::

-`true` if the user has MetaMask installed.
+`true` if the user has OneKey installed.

 ## Methods